 Did you know that “78% of internet users conduct product research online[?]
-That means your website stands a good chance of being a prospects’ ‘first impression.’
+That means your website stands a good chance of being a prospect’s ‘first impression.’
 That also means your new business card isn’t a business card – it’s Google.”
 Source: HubSpot People are seeking information.
 They don’t want to be sold to.
 One of the best ways to promote your business is to provide helpful information to potential customers as well as current customers.
-This can come in a variety of formats such as ebooks, newsletters, white papers, webinars, an/or videos.
+This can come in a variety of formats such as ebooks, newsletters, white papers, webinars, and/or videos.

 6. Employee Advocates

 Did you know that according to the 2014 Edelman Trust Barometer, “It’s the everyday employee who is trusted most — in some cases, twice as much as the CEO[?].
 Employees can be one of your strongest advocates.
 LinkedIn is an excellent place for employees to advocate for your company by participating in group discussions, sharing content, or even producing their own content.
 Be careful not to make them feel required to do it.
 The best advocates are naturally passionate about the company they work for.
 You can help these advocates by investing in training on LinkedIn.
 Not only does this help your company, but it can help strengthen your employees and improve employee engagement.